NoJokeFNA/mc-protection/SETUP.md

 ## :wrench: Aegis :wrench:
 > - With Aegis you are protected by 2 basic checks (drop + captcha), which don't bypass all bots, but you have to buy a subscription of 15+ Euro - if it's not even false advertisement.
 > - Through umpteen other checks, as well as logical processors that check if it's a bot, you can also be extra protected again.

+# Disclaimer
+We are not responsible for any damage on your network.
+You setup everything on your own risk.